Tulse Hill School: School badge and motto

-The school badge depicts a paschal lamb supporting a cross, set above a strip of alternating blue and white.
-Below that is a shield decorated with blue and white waves.
+The school badge depicts a paschal lamb supporting a cross, set above a strip (wreath) of alternating blue and white.
+Below that is a shield Argent two bars wavy azure.
 The top half of the emblem is borrowed from the crest of the London Borough of Lambeth in which the school was situated.
 The only difference being that the Lambeth crest has a Pennon flowing from the cross, whereas Tulse Hill School's emblem has no pennon.
 The shield is the bottom half of London County Council's arms.

 The blue and white waves lines represent the River Thames; the paschal lamb with cross in heraldic terms is a "canting" or punning reference to the name Lambeth.

 The Latin motto Ad unum omnes was employed meaning All for One; One for All.

 Uniform

 Thomas's of Herne Hill and Clapham South, and later Temples' of Brixton and Streatham, tailored the uniforms for students.
 The school badge could then be sewn onto the blazer.
 Mr Thomas was thought to dislike the image, as he claimed it looked more like a wolf than a lamb.

 In the 1960s, the 6th form tie was dark blue decorated with multiple images of the school emblem and the upper school tie was royal blue with diagonal stripes, the stripes being dark blue with a white centre.
 One striking feature of the early years of Tulse Hill School uniform was the house colours displayed on school caps.
 When the school first opened, the boys had to wear a black school cap with the school badge on the front section and the house denoted by a coloured button at the apex of the cap.
 In later years (c.1958), the cap was redesigned with the rear section in one of eight house colours.

 All students were expected to wear the school uniform with the exception of sixth formers were allowed "modest discretion".
 House prefects were distinguished by small oak leaves sewn under the school badge.
 School prefects had large oak leaves.
 In the late 1950s, school prefects also wore a short gilet-style gown with blue facings around the school.
 This gown was worn by school prefects until at least 1966.